SECTIONS / CLASSES

 Judge: Tilly Willis

 All work is to be that of the exhibitor and may not have been entered into a previous Wiveliscombe Show.
 No entry is to exceed 1m2.
-All items should be framed and may be displayed on a free standing easel or table easel.
-Please cover any signatures with mask-ing tape.
+All items should be framed and may be displayed on a table easel (no free standing easels please).
+Please cover any signatures with masking tape.

 Enquiries regarding classes in Section H to Kirsty Boutflower (01984 629266)